Photo: Steve Cross

 Science touches every facet of our lives.
 It need not be dry or overwhelming – it’s modern, vibrant and exciting – and I firmly believe that the way science is communicated should be too!

 To this end, I’ve been involved with many different projects, all with the aim of opening up science to a broader audience.
 Most of my work falls into the following categories (you can find out more here):

-I’ve spoken at universities, conferences and have performed comedy sets at Science Showoff, Books Showoff and The Royal Society (information on gigs can be found in Events).
-I’ve explored improvised comedy through my participation in the No Ball Prizes, as a co-host of Flamingo Bingo and as a guest on a science comedy panel shows Never Explain, Professor Malice’s Science Apocalypse and The Science Newseum.
+I’ve chaired and spoken at universities and conferences and have performed comedy sets at Science Showoff, Books Showoff, WOMAD Festival and The Royal Society (information on past and upcoming gigs can be found in Events).
+I’ve explored improvised comedy through my participation in the No Ball Prizes, as a co-host of Flamingo Bingo and as a guest on science comedy panel shows Never Explain, Professor Malice’s Science Apocalypse and The Science Newseum.

 I am a member of Science Showoff Talent Factory, a mentoring programme to further develop my performance.